SAFETAG/SAFETAG/en/exercises/remote_network_device_assessment/instructions.md

 **Important**: make sure that the ports you use don't conflict with ports by other services or auditees, i.e. don't use a port number twice.

-Once this session is open, the auditor can take access the auditee's machine (C).
+Once this session is open, the auditor can access the auditee's machine (C).
 At this point there are a few powerful options:

 * simply ssh from S to C via the tunnel (port defined in the reverse tunnel on the server localhost interface);